xfbs/PiL3/notes.markdown

 - In a metamethod, `debug.getinfo(2, "S")` returns a table whose field `what` tells whether the function that called it is a main chunk, a regular Lua function or a C function
-- In Lua, global variables do not need to be truly global (eg. the could be *nonlocal*)
+- In Lua, global variables do not need to be truly global (they can be *nonlocal*)
 - A *free name* is a name that is not bound to an explicit declaration, that is, it does not occur inside the scope of a local variable with that name